 Since moving to Madrid, I have been exploring connections between Spain and South Africa.
 Together with a few other South Africans living in Madrid, we partnered with the South African Embassy in Spain and worked together with Ambassador Lulama Smuts Ngonyama to create the South African - Spain Chamber of Commerce in June 2016.
 I currently serve as a board member.

 Rotary International Project

-I was fortunate to be a recipient of a Rotary International Scholarship.
+I was fortunate to be a recipient of a Rotary International Scholarship to complete my MBA.
 As a Rotary Scholar, I committed to setup a social and economic development project in Cape Town, South Africa.

 South Africa has a high number of under-educated, under-skilled and unemployable people.
 Project Skills focuses on upskilling people living in under-resourced areas and connecting them with employment opportunities.
 For the pilot, Project Skills partnered with PEDI, which is the economic development initiative in Philippi.